 To ensure that it respects all of its human rights commitments and to meet French and international requirements, the Group relies on different general and issue-specific policies, particularly the human rights policy which aims to implement a vigilance process for identifying and preventing risks across all company activities.
 The health and safety, CSR, and purchasing policies complement the human rights policy, covering specific commitments that fall within their particular scope.

 Today, the Group vigilance plan, adopted in 2018 as required by the French law on the duty of vigilance of parent companies and ordering companies, aims to identify and avoid serious risks to people and the environment.
-It is based on the Human rights Referential policies, and also generally covers the Group's commitments in terms of human rights, helping to realise them on an operational level.
+It is based on the Group's human rights approach policies, and also generally covers the Group's commitments in terms of human rights, helping to realise them on an operational level.

 Human rights policy and vigilance approach